 ii Developments affecting derivatives, securitisations and other structured products

-The Short Selling Regulation14 is directly applicable in EEA Member States (including Luxembourg).
-The Short Selling Regulation lays down a common regulatory framework for all EEA Member States with regard to the requirements on short selling of shares and debt instruments and certain aspects of credit default swaps.
-In Luxembourg, the Short Selling Regulation is complemented by the Act of 12 July 2013 on Short Selling of Financial Instruments and Implementing the Short Selling Regulation (the Short Selling Act), as well as CSSF Circular 12/548, as amended by CSSF Circular 13/565 (CSSF Circular 12/548).
-The Short Selling Regulation imposes (among other things) obligations on natural or legal persons to notify to the relevant competent authority (in Luxembourg, the CSSF) and, as applicable, disclose to the public net short positions in relation to the issued share capital of companies that have shares admitted to trading on a trading venue, and in relation to issued sovereign debt and uncovered positions in sovereign credit default swaps, each that reach or fall below the relevant notification thresholds specified in the Short Selling Regulation.15
+Regulation (EU) 236/2012 of the European Parliament and of the Council of 14 March 2012 on short selling and certain aspects of credit default swaps (the Short Selling Regulation) is directly applicable in the Member States of the European Economic Area (including Luxembourg).
+The Short Selling Regulation lays down a common regulatory framework for all EEA Member States with regard to the requirements relating to short selling of shares and debt instruments and certain aspects of credit default swaps.
+In Luxembourg, the Short Selling Regulation is complemented by the Luxembourg Act of 12 July 2013 on short selling of financial instruments and implementing the Short Selling Regulation (the Short Selling Act), as well as the CSSF Circular 12/548, as amended by the CSSF Circular 13/565 (CSSF Circular 12/548).
+The Short Selling Regulation imposes (among others) obligations on natural or legal persons to notify to the relevant competent authority (that is, in Luxembourg, the CSSF) and, as applicable, disclose to the public net short positions in relation to the issued share capital of companies that have shares admitted to trading on a trading venue, and in relation to issued sovereign debt and uncovered positions in sovereign credit default swaps, each that reach or fall below the relevant notification thresholds specified in the Short Selling Regulation.

-The CSSF has developed a web-based platform16 for the notifications and disclosures of net short or uncovered positions covered by the Short Selling Regulation.
-Exemptions for market making activities and primary market operations, as permitted under the Short Selling Regulation, can be applied for by sending a notification of intent form (set out in CSSF Circular 12/548) to the CSSF by post or by email.17
+The CSSF has developed a web-based platform11 for the notifications and disclosures of net short or uncovered positions covered by the Short Selling Regulation.
+Exemptions for market-making activities and primary market operations, as permitted under the Short Selling Regulation, can be applied for by sending a notification of intent form (set out in the CSSF Circular 12/548) to the CSSF by post or by email.12

 The Short Selling Act also clarifies and extends the powers of the CSSF over, and with respect to, natural and legal persons that are subject to the Short Selling Regulation but that are not otherwise subject to the prudential supervision of the CSSF.
 In particular, the Short Selling Act provides to the CSSF: